Whiz: A Fast and Flexible Data Analytics System

 \subsection{Fast \Granule{} Allocation}

-We consider how to place multiple jobs' \granules{} to avoid hotspots, reduce per-granule spread (for data locality) and minimize job runtime impact on data loss.
-We formulate a binary integer linear program (see Fig.~\ref{fig:formulation} in Appendix \secref{s:formulation}) to this end.
-Solving this ILP at scale can take several seconds delaying \granule{} placement.
-Further, since the ILP considers \granules{} from multiple stages across jobs, stages' data needs to be batched first, which adds further delay.
+We consider how to place multiple jobs' \granules{} on machines to avoid hotspots, ensure data locality and minimize job runtime impact on data loss.
+We formulate a binary integer linear program (see Fig.~\ref{fig:formulation} in Appendix. ~\ref{s:formulation}) to this end.
+Solving this ILP at scale can take several tens of seconds delaying \granule{} placement.

 \name{} instead uses a simpler, practical approach for the \granule{} placement problem.
-First, instead of jointly optimizing global placement decisions for all the \granules{}, \name{} solves a ``local'' problem of placing \granules{} for each stage independently; when new stages arrive, or when existing \granules{} may exceed job quota on a machine, new locations for some of these \granules{} are determined.
+First, instead of jointly optimizing global placement decisions for all the \granules{}, \name{} solves a ``local'' problem of placing \granules{} for each stage independently (while still considering inter-stage dependencies); when new stages arrive, or when existing \granules{} may exceed job quota on a machine, new locations for some of these \granules{} are determined.
 Second, instead of solving a multi-objective optimization, \name{} uses a linear-time rule-based heuristic to place \granules{}; the heuristic prioritizes load and locality (in that order) in case machines satisfying all objectives cannot be found.
 Isolation (quota) is always enforced.